 We’ve written extensively on warehouse location assessment.
 If you want to understand more about deciding on a warehouse location, take a look at our article Warehouse Location – How Do You Decide Where to Locate a Warehouse?.

 Maximise the space you have

 Many companies focus on warehouse floor space utilisation and don’t fully consider cubic utilisation.
 Height in a warehouse can be a valuable commodity if used correctly.
 Slow-moving products, bulk products and even SKUs for picking can be held at height in racking provided you have the right manual handling equipment for retrieval.
 Further to this, mezzanine floors can be a very good option for fast moving pick and pack operations with simple gravity conveyors taking the orders to ground level for despatch.
 Also, remember that business rates are charged on a square foot basis so effectively you don’t pay for height.

 Logistics is a complex and fast-evolving field of expertise.
 We’re seeing unprecedented change in the logistics arena, especially through the application of AI in planning and robotics in execution.
 Modern supply chain and logistics managers need to be highly adept at complex problem solving and the application of these new technologies, as well as more traditional operations management.
 Third-party logistics providers have these skills in abundance, so not only can you utilise their physical networks but also their professional intelligence.

 Take a look at our article Logistics Outsourcing – 5 Reasons to Partner with a 3PL to read more about the benefits outsourcing logistics can bring.

-The team of consultants at Paul Trudgian have significant expertise is the design and implementation of best in class ecommerce warehouse operations.
+The team of consultants at Paul Trudgian have significant expertise in the design and implementation of best in class e-commerce warehouse operations.
 Call us today on 0121 517 0008 or email [email protected]